Gun goes off during French President's speech; 1 man injured

 According to CNN affiliate BFM-TV, a local police officer aiding in the security detail for the President's visit accidentally discharged his weapon.
 The officer is a sniper and was positioned on top of a building, the Prefet of Charente Pierre N'Gahane told BFM-TV.

-The President was speaking at the inauguration of a high-speed train line when the gun went off.
+The President was speaking at the inauguration of a high-speed train line.

 Video on the French presidential Élysée website showed Hollande speaking, and then a gunshot is heard.
 "I hope it is nothing serious," he said.
 "I don't think so."

-An investigation has been opened into the incident.
+An investigation has been opened.

 "This seems to have been an accident," Guitton said.
 He said Hollande has since left the city.